Balthazar (magus): Tradition

 The Gospel of Matthew does not give the names of the Magi (or even how many there were), but their traditional names are ascribed to a Greek manuscript from 500 AD translated into Latin and commonly accepted as the source of the names.
 In this original manuscript, Balthazar is called Bithisarea, which later developed into Balthazar in Western Christianity.

 In early artistic depictions, Balthazar was represented as a white man.
 In an 8th century text by the author Pseudo-Bede, he is described as being "a dark, fully bearded king”.
 From the 13th century onwards, he was occasionally depicted with black African servants.
 Balthazar was first depicted as a black African himself in the 15th century, in European Renaissance art.
 The increase in depictions of Balthazar as a black man from the 15th century onwards coincided with the development of the Portuguese Atlantic slave trade in the late 15th century.

+By the 15th century, Balthazar was depicted in devotional triptychs more and more often as a man of color, though with European attributes of royalty: